-I guess most people will get impressed with the beautiful, turbulent, too little told lesbian love story, the colourful but deep French style and all that.
+I guess most people will get impressed with the beautiful, turbulent, never-enough-told lesbian love story, with its colourful but deep French style, and all that.
 To me, Adèle was the most delicious thing I’ve ever seen.
 Tender but wild, shy and compulsive, normal though different, the nuances in her loving, caring, doubtful, happy or sad eyes were amazing.
 She’s the perfect teenager in Blue is the warmest colour.

-I guess I have to thank the Golden Globes to have given him the award, otherwise I wouldn’t have seen Dallas Buyers Club, and such a loss that would have been.
-The story is impressive again, but I couldn’t believe first that it was him, second that he could be so convincingly perfect playing the southern greedy redneck.
+I guess I have to thank the Golden Globes for giving him the award, otherwise I wouldn’t have seen Dallas Buyers Club, and such a loss that would have been.
+The story is impressive again, but I couldn’t believe the fact that it was him, plus how convincingly he plays that greedy southern redneck.
 His moves are just spectacular, his voice so perfect.
-I get speechless to praise Matthew.
+I get speechless in my praise for Matthew.